What’s Your Cat’s Love Language?

 5. Bringing you presents

 Cats are hunters by nature and an outdoor cat will often bring their human dead rodents (or pieces of dead rodents) as tokens of affection.
 Indoor cats, on the other hand, might bring toys, pieces of string, or whatever else they find around the house.
-Accept your cat’s gift in the spirit in which it was intended and give them a little stroke, cuddle, or treat to show your appreciation.
-Or play with them!
-Cats love play.
-Sometimes it’s just a matter of figuring out exactly what gets their motors running.

 How can I make my cat love me?

 Just as cats can slow blink to show you love, you can say “I love you” to a cat by slow blinking at them.
-Dr. Karen McComb, a professor who worked on a study on cat slow blinkingopens in a new tab for Scientific Reports, recommends: “Try narrowing your eyes at them as you would in a relaxed smile, followed by closing your eyes for a couple of seconds.
+Karen McComb, a professor who worked on a study on cat slow blinking for Scientific Reports, recommends: “Try narrowing your eyes at them as you would in a relaxed smile, followed by closing your eyes for a couple of seconds.
 You’ll find they respond in the same way themselves and you can start a sort of conversation.”

 Are treats and rewards effective as a love language for cats?